 My recommendation: if you have decided to buy your ticket at the ticket office, get up (very) early.
 You can check the opening hours of the Colosseum here.

-To control the influx of tourists, whether or not you buy your tickets in advance, you have to select an admission time.
+To control the influx of tourists, whether you buy your tickets in advance or not, you have to select an admission time.
 The last admission is one hour before closing time and you have to be at the preferential ticket office (no queues) 30 minutes before the selected time.

-You may only enter the Colosseum15 minutes later than your chosen time.
+You can only enter the Colosseum15 minutes later than your chosen time.
 Once inside, you will have no time limit beyond the monument's opening hours.

 Get your tickets to the Colosseum with the Roma Pass

 There are so many things to see and do in Rome that if you're going to be in the city for any length of time, you've probably already considered purchasing a pass like the Roma Pass, which allows you to save time and money on your visits to the most emblematic monuments.

 The Roma Pass includes free admission to the Colosseum with an audio guide and allows you to avoid the queues.
 You can also visit St. Peter's Basilica and other museums with preferential access and audio guide with 20% discount.
 It also includes the transfer to and from Ciampino or Fiumicino airports.

 You have the option of buying it for 48 or 72 hours and during that time you can use all city transport for free.
 As well as discounts or preferential access at certain museums, with this card you can choose one or two museums of your choice for free entry.
 Read more about it here: Rome Pass and other passes.

 Buy tickets for the Colosseum at the box office

 If you decide to buy your tickets on the day at the ticket office, even though you may encounter long queues, I recommend you go early (even before the ticket office opens at 8:30) or buy them at the ticket office on the Palatine Hill, where there are usually fewer people.